-Disconnect power to the unit before servicing following all lock out/tag out procedures established by the user.
-Verify all of the power is off to the unit before any work is performed.
+Disconnect power to the unit before servicing while following all lock out/tag out procedures established by the user.
+Verify power is off to the unit before any work is performed.

 FAILURE TO DISCONNECT THE POWER COULD RESULT IN SERIOUS INJURY, DEATH OR EQUIPMENT DAMAGE.